 - Make sure to confirm ALL INFORMATION on the corresponding websites before making plans

 - Many of these events are rain or shine

-- Many also sell out quickly, so buy your tickets early.
+- Many events during Halloween in the Hudson Valley also sell out quickly, so buy your tickets early.

 - Double check each events video and photography policy.
-Some all both, one or none at all.
+Some allow both, one or none at all.